-Minnesota drivers pay an average of $1,418 per year for car insurance, though rates vary depending on where in the state you live.
-Compared to the rest of the country, Minnesota is one of the cheaper states for car insurance, but Minnesota drivers can still save money by shopping around.
+Minnesota drivers pay an average of $1,422 per year for car insurance, though rates vary depending on where in the state you live.

 Policygenius can help you compare rates from top companies so you can find the right policy at the best price.

 The amount you pay for car insurance is determined by a number of factors, including your age, location, driving history, and credit score.

 Not all companies charge the same amount for coverage, which is why it’s important to shop around and compare rates before you buy a policy.

 Cheapest car insurance companies by age in Minnesota

 Since younger drivers are inexperienced and get into more accidents, they are often charged the most for car insurance.
 Rates typically go down by the time a driver turns 25 and is no longer in the highest-risk age group.

 Choosing the right car insurance company in Minnesota

 The right car insurance company for you is the one that offers you the coverage you need at an affordable price.
 Look for a company that offers: